sib-swiss/containers-introduction-training/docs/course_material/3_dockerfiles.md

     Now it will directly print the output of `test_deseq2.R` to stdout.

-    In the case you want to pack your script inside a container, you are building a container specifically for your script, meaning you almost want the container to behave as the program itself.
+    When you pack your script inside a container, you are building a container specifically for your script, meaning you _almost_ want the container to behave as the program itself.
 In order to do that, you can use `ENTRYPOINT`. `ENTRYPOINT` is similar to `CMD`, but has two important differences:

-    * `ENTRYPOINT` can not be overwritten by the positional arguments (i.e. `docker run image [CMD]`), but has to be overwritten by `--entrypoint`.
+    * `ENTRYPOINT` **can not be overwritten by positional arguments** (i.e. `docker run image [CMD]`), but has to be overwritten by `--entrypoint`.
     * The positional arguments (or `CMD`) are pasted to the `ENTRYPOINT` command.
 This means that you can use `ENTRYPOINT` as the executable and the positional arguments (or `CMD`) as the options.

     Let's try it out: